kuloPo-com/UCI-Website-Beautify/README.md

 A: Unfortunately, Stylish does not support autoupdate.
 You need to update it manually by clicking the "Check for Update" button at the manage page(see the last question for detail).
 Warning: All your customized background will be lost upon update.

+Q: Safari supported?

+A: Sorry I don't have a Mac.
+I will try it out when I install a Hackintosh.

 ## Known BUG
 1. Unfit with non-landscape interface